svcheng/CSC612M-SIMD-Programming-Project/README.md

 ## What the Program Does
 - Allocates A, B, C, D with n = 2^n floats (configurable in main.c through the constant variable $ARRAY_SIZE$).
-- Initializes B, C, D with sine, cosine, and tangent patterns, as shown below:
+- Initializes B, C, and D with sine, cosine, and tangent patterns, as shown below:
   - $B[i]=\sin(i*0.001)$
   - $C[i]=\cos(i*0.002)$
   - $D[i]=\tan(i*0.0005 + 1.0)$